iChristwin/m3ters.js/docs/m3ter-alias.md

    import { M3terAlias } from "m3ters";
    ```

-2. Render the alias within your component, providing a unique seed string for generation:
+2. Render the alias within your component, providing your input string for conversion:

    ```jsx
    export default function Home() {